BIOP/qupath-extension-biop-omero/README.md

 Welcome to the BIOP-OMERO extension for [QuPath](http://qupath.github.io)!

-This adds support for accessing images hosted on an [OMERO](https://www.openmicroscopy.org/omero/) server through OMERO-ICE API.
+This adds support for accessing images hosted on an [OMERO](https://www.openmicroscopy.org/omero/) server through [simple-omero-client](https://github.com/GReD-Clermont/simple-omero-client) API, based on OMERO-ICE API.

-The extension is intended for QuPath v0.4 (at the time of writing).
+The extension is intended for QuPath v0.5.x (at the time of writing).
 It is not compatible with earlier QuPath versions.
-However, the 0.2.0 version of this extension is the last compatible one with QuPath 0.3.2.
+However, the 0.7.0 version of this extension is the last compatible one with QuPath 0.4.4.

 ## Documentation
-You can find all the documentation on how to use this extension on our [wiki page](https://wiki-biop.epfl.ch/en/data-management/omero/qupath).
+- You can find all the documentation on how to use this extension on our [wiki page](https://wiki-biop.epfl.ch/en/data-management/omero/qupath).
+- The JavaDoc of this project is available on the [GitHub Page](https://biop.github.io/qupath-extension-biop-omero/qupath/ext/biop/servers/omero/raw/package-summary.html).

+### Template scripts
+- All QuPath-OMERO commands can be used in QuPath scripts (groovy language).
+Template scripts that make the use of the scripting API are available on our [GitHub - qupath-scripts](https://github.com/BIOP/qupath-scripts/tree/main/Extensions/OMERO).

 ## Installing